-In part 1 of 'how to' of my cardmaking tutorial, we've learnt what a base card is and how to score cardstock to create a card.
+In Step by Step cardmaking, we've learnt what a base card is and how to score cardstock to create a card.
 In part 2 we're going to see how we can get inspired with fantastic ideas to make some cards using a coordinated paper kit (either scrapbooking or card making one) and readily available online sketches also called pagemaps for you handmade greeting cards projects.

 It's all about positioning elements !